-by a law enforcement implete this entire for Name of Child: Enforcement Agency: Contact Information: Date : Law Law Enforcement Agency Requests for Information mation - PLEASE I READ to the law enforce to the child's miss ement agency ident sing status shall no cords, the School is tified above.
-This for the sent with the cle complete for each r rm and any inforn hild's file.
-This for nation pertaining m shall, however, Requesting Party Date of Request Date/Method Law Enforcement was Notified Confirm this Form was excluded from file to Requestor School Official Signature - he child's file and d ement agency that the lestroyed securely.
-P - ' Notification Date: Law En forcement Agency: Signature: [Adoption date: Ju une 4, 2015]
+Name of Child: Enforcement Agency: Contact Information: Date : Law Law Enforcement Agency Requests for Infor mation - PLEASE READ to the law enforce to the child's mis ement agency iden sing status shall no ecords, the School is tified above.
+This fo ot be sent with the cl e complete for each r orm and any inforn hild's file.
+This for nation pertaining m shall, however, Requesting Party Date of Request Date/Method Law Enforcement was Notified Confirm this Form was excluded from file to Requestor School Official Signature the child's file and ement agency that the destroyed securely.
+P Notification Date: Law E nforcement Agency: